-Profit or Loss: If the individual is able to make a profit or incur a loss they are an independent contractor.
+- Profit or Loss: If the individual is able to make a profit or incur a loss they are an independent contractor.

->

-> The final piece in determining control is the type of relationship.
-There are four factors that will give insight to whether or not an individual is a contractor or an employee.
+The final piece in determining control is the type of relationship.
+There are four factors that will give insight into whether or not an individual is a contractor or an employee.
 The four factors are: if a written agreement exists, if employee benefits are paid, term of relationship, and if the individual’s services are an important part of the business's normal operations.

->

-> A written agreement is important because it will advocate pretty clearly the relationship between the business and the worker.
+A written agreement is important because it will advocate pretty clearly the relationship between the business and the worker.
 The next factor, employee benefits, is important because if an employer provides benefits such as paid vacation, health insurance, etc. that is evidence of an employer-employee relationship.
 Next is the term of the relationship.
 If an employer hires an individual to complete a project, or for a specific period of time that is an indication of an independent contractor.
-If the individual is hired without any timeframes around the employment that show intent of an employer-employee relationship.
+If the individual is hired without any timeframes around the employment that show the intent of an employer-employee relationship.
 The last factor in the type of relationship is the worker’s services being an important part of the normal business operations.
 If an individual contributes to the key aspects of business activity, it is thought that the employer will have the right to control, therefore making that individual an employee.

->

-> Reasonable Basis Test
+Reasonable Basis Test

->

-> Just when you think you have it figured out you realize there is such thing as reasonable basis.
+Just when you think you have it figured out you realize there is such thing as a reasonable basis.
 The reasonable basis test says even though an individual may meet the definition of an employee under the common law test, they can still be treated as an independent contractor by the employer.
 This means they would be exempt from federal payroll taxes if the employer has ‘reasonable basis’ as stated by the Revenue Act of 1978.
 A few factors go into determining whether reasonable basis is present.

->

-> - A court decision, IRS rulings, IRS technical advice letter received by the employer, or a private letter from the IRS that indicates the worker is not an employee.
+- A court decision, IRS rulings, IRS technical advice letter received by the employer, or a private letter from the IRS that indicates the worker is not an employee.